 DIY retailer Lowe’s used big data to identify the best locations for new stores.
 Using smartphone geolocation data (“grant this app access to your location…”), they worked out where the customers of every single Lowe’s store lived, as well as the customers of their major competitor Home Depot.
 Based on this analysis, they were able to plot trade catchment areas and relative competitive intensity by geographical area.
 They were also able to rank competing Home Depot stores by number of visitors (information they also obtained from smartphone geolocation data).
 This enabled Lowe’s to open stores precisely where they could best cannibalise sales from their competitor’s stores.
 This type of analysis can be used to make investment decisions for setting up stores of all kinds, from banks to gas stations to fashion boutiques.

-For anyone interested in subjects like digital disruption or the digitisation of controlling, performance management, transformation of existing business models, investment controlling, AI, forecasting or predictive analytics, Frankfurt School offers continuing education courses and seminars aimed at people in full-time work, including specialists and executives, senior managers and CFOs.
+For anyone interested in subjects like digital disruption or the digitisation of controlling, performance management, the transformation of existing business models, investment controlling, AI, forecasting or predictive analytics, Frankfurt School offers the Master’s programme in Corporate Performance & Restructuring, as well as continuing education courses and seminars aimed at people in full-time work, including specialists and executives, senior managers and CFOs.